MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     | [!INCLUDE[navcorfu](includes/navcorfu_md.md)]| Upgrade9001100.FOB||
     |[!INCLUDE[nav2017](includes/nav2017.md)]| Upgrade10001100.FOB||

-    For local versions, you will also find upgrade toolkit objects in the **UpgradeToolKit\Local Objects** folder.
-The files follow the same naming convention except they include the 2 to 4 letter language code, such as **Upgrade9001100.CA.fob** for Canada.
+    For local versions, you will find upgrade toolkit objects in the **UpgradeToolKit\Local Objects** folder.
+The files follow the same naming convention except they include the 2-letter local version, such as **Upgrade10001100.DK.fob** or **Upgrade10001100.DE.fob** for Germany.

-3. You have exported the permission sets and permissions as XML files.
+3. You have exported the permission sets (except SUPER) and permissions as XML files.

+    To exclude the SUPER permission set when running XMLPort 9171, add the filter `Role ID is <>SUPER`.

     For more information, see [How to: Export and Import Permission Sets and Permissions](how-to--import-export-permission-sets-permissions.md#ExportPerms).

 4.   \(Optional\) Make a copy of the web.config file for all [!INCLUDE[nav_web_server_instance_md](includes/nav_web_server_instance_md.md)] instances for the [!INCLUDE[nav_web_md](includes/nav_web_md.md)].
 With [!INCLUDE[nav2018_md](includes/nav2018_md.md)], [!INCLUDE[nav_web_server_instance_md](includes/nav_web_server_instance_md.md)] instances run on Microsoft .NET Core.
 With this change, the instances now use a .json type file (called navsettings.json) instead of the web.config file.